Toward Responsible and Coherent Regulatory Frameworks

 3. Social Norms in EU-Free Trade Agreements: Justiciable or Not?
 Clair Gammage

-4. Increasing the Social Sustainability of Trade Agreements Regarding Labour Standards: Insights from the TPP Experience Franz Christian Ebert
+4. Increasing the Social Sustainability of Trade Agreements in Terms of Labour Standards: Insights from the TPP Experience Franz Christian Ebert

 PART II SUPPLY CHAINS 5.
 Sustainable Global Supply Chains: From Transparency to Due Diligence Kasey McCall-Smith and Andreas Rühmkorf